bitcoin-dev-project/wrath-of-nalo/README.md

 4. Set up Warnet
 This command will determine some options and then install Warnet's dependencies into your local virtual environment.
-If you want to run the mini-cluster locally for testing you should select Docker Desktop (MacOS) or Minikube (Linux).
 ```
 warnet setup
 ```

+> [!WARNING]
+> If you plan on testing locally you will need Docker Desktop (MacOS) or Minikube (Linux).
+> If you do NOT want to run a local cluster for testing, you can choose "No Backend"
+> and connect directly to the remote cluster to enter the game.

 ## Enter the game